 However, it was Erfolg or (“Success”) which caused the greatest stir.
 Written as a fictional account of the rise and fall of the Nazi party, the novel predicted many atrocities long before they were known, and quickly made Feuchtwanger an enemy of the fascist regime.

-Feuchtwanger and his wife were on a speaking tour of the United States in 1933 when Hitler became Chancellor of Germany.
-Learning that their home had been ransacked by government agents, they decided to not return to Germany.
+Feuchtwanger and his wife were on a speaking tour of the United States in 1933 when Hitler became Chancellor.
+Learning that their home had been ransacked by government agents, they did not return to Germany.
 They instead settled in the south of France until 1940, when the German occupation resulted in their interment at Camp des Milles.
-With the help of American journalist Varian Fry, who is described on prompt 602, the Feuchtwangers escaped to the United States and settled in Los Angeles in 1941.
+With the help of American journalist Varian Fry, (Prompt #602) the Feuchtwangers escaped and settled in Los Angeles in 1941.

 Lion Feuchtwanger lived in the Pacific Palisades until his death in 1958.
 His wife Marta devoted the remainder of her life to promoting her husband’s works.
 The Feuchtwanger’s home, known as the Villa Aurora, has become a local center for Germanic cultural events.